Updated: Dec 16, 2020

 Protect your heart with the truth.
 Cling to it.

-And even though it’s so, so difficult sometimes, you can choose to believe the truth of who you are, rather than believe the way they might make you feel.
+Even though it’s so difficult sometimes, you can choose to believe the truth of who you are, rather than believe the way they might make you feel.

 I pray you get to experience peace and joy during a time that you might typically dread.